 How to get a Wisconsin Driver's License

-Under WI DMV guidelines, you must be at least 16 years of age to apply for a Wisconsin Drivers License.
+You must be at least 16 years of age to apply for a Wisconsin Drivers License.

-Applicants under 18 must provide proof that you have completed an approved driver education course before taking the road skills test.
+Once you receive a valid learners permit, you will then need to pass a road skills test and a vision test to receive a WI driver's license.
+Applicants under 18 must provide proof that you have held a learner's permit for at least 6 months and have completed an approved driver education course before taking the road skills test.

-New WI Residents
+New Wisconsin Residents

-New residents with out-of-state license must obtain a Wisconsin driver's license within 30 days of establishing a permanent residence in ND.
+New residents with out-of-state license must obtain a Wisconsin driver's license within 30 days of establishing a permanent residence in Wisconsin.
 When heading to the DMV, be sure to bring the license from your former state as you will be required to surrender it in order to obtain the new license.

 The vision test is required to change a valid out-of-state license to a WI driver's license, however the written exam and road skills test may be waived at the discretion of the examiner.